uvarc/rc-learning/content/courses/python_introduction/io.md

 To read input from the console we use the `input()` function (Python 3+).
 In Python 2.7 the equivalent is `raw_input()`.
 Any string within the parentheses is optional and, if present, if will be printed to prompt the user.
 The input from the user is captured as a string and returned; it must be stored for any subsequent use.

-The input (raw_input) function returns _only_ a string.
+The input function returns _only_ a string.
 If you need to use the values as any other type, you must perform the conversion yourself.

 Example:

 ```python